qkzk/fm/development.md

 - [x] FEAT: configure fuzzy finder colors with menu style
 - [x] FIX: can't move a file to its parent.
 Comparison in wrong order.
 - [x] FEAT: jump to next flag
+- [ ] BUG: crash when a device is removed "os error 2, no file or directory"

 ### Other ideas